top of page

 Such boundaries were even used for the development of the concept of the “Doughnut Economy”, proposed by Kate Raworth, a British economist from the University of Oxford, which has become increasingly popular as a benchmark for sustainable development models.

-Therefore, considering the complexity of our planetery crisis, ERA has been positioning itself as an “impact-developer”, understanding that the term has a connotation beyond carbon emissions.
+Therefore, considering the complexity of our planetary crisis, ERA has been positioning itself as an “impact-developer”, understanding that the term has a connotation beyond carbon emissions.

 Our REDD projects look clearly and firmly at all the environmental and socio-economic co-benefits that can be generated with the new ecological economy that revolves around the conservation of forests and native vegetation.
 We are passionate about carbon markets and the possibilities that this market mechanism offers for mitigating the effects of climate change.